Prepare your materials so you can work quickly.

 The final step is to decorate your chocolate bombs.
 There are so many ways to do this, but one simple and elegant way is to melt more chocolate and place in a zip top bag.
 Let chocolate cool a bit before place in bag.
 Cut a small hole in the corner and use it as a piping bag to drizzle chocolate on the top of the chocolate bomb using a back and forth motion.

-We used white chocolate, but you could also use milk or dark chocolate.
+We used white chocolate, but you could also use different colored candy melts.

-Add any sprinkles or decorations immediately after chocolate is drizzled, before the chocolate has a chance to set.
+Add heart-shaped sprinkles or decorations immediately after chocolate is drizzled, before the chocolate has a chance to set.